Stay, create and present in Tokyo with 3331 Arts Chiyoda's residence program

 Born in Odate City (Akita, Japan) in 1963.
 Professor at Tokyo University of the Arts (Department of Painting).
 A socially aware artist pushing forth diverse art projects with focus on "art x community x industry".
 Represented Japan in the 49th Venice Biennial (2002).
 Received the Japanese Government’s Agency for Cultural Affairs Award in Fine Arts (2010).
 Has supervised over the artist initiative “Command N” since 1997.
 Launched revitalization projects in localities across Japan, and founded the art center 3331 Arts Chiyoda in June 2010.

 Providing an intensive period of stay and production, the AIR 3331 program has been host to artists, curators and researchers who act as “magnets”, interlinking their respective localities through art.
 The program aims to facilitate discovery and the mutual exchange of diverse values at a local level, inspired by the unique culture, history and stories of the immediate community.
 The program maintains flexibility in accommodating participants from Japan and overseas who work in a diverse range of genres, including visual and media art, design, performing arts, music and architecture.

 AIR 3331 is uniquely centered in the eclectic Kanda area and set to the backdrop of Tokyo, whose figure as an international city intersects with the atmosphere of the past, as seen in Akihabara, Ochanomizu, Jimbocho, Ueno and other nearby neighborhoods.
-Participants have the opportunity to stay, create and present right in the heart of Tokyo’s art scene with a studio/gallery space in 3331 Arts Chiyoda, or the nearby live-in studio, newly established in June 2015.
+Participants have the opportunity to stay, create and present right in the heart of Tokyo’s art scene with the choice of either a studio/gallery space inside 3331 Arts Chiyoda, or the nearby live-in studio established in June 2015.

 Our History, Our Structure, Our Mission